Fractal: Definition and characteristics

 As a group, these criteria form guidelines for excluding certain cases, such as those that may be self-similar without having other typically fractal features.
 A straight line, for instance, is self-similar but not fractal because it lacks detail, and is easily described in Euclidean language without a need for recursion.

+When Mandelbrot introduced the term fractal, he excluded magnification range as a defining characteristic in order to accommodate physical fractals with more limited ranges than their mathematical counterparts.

 Common techniques for generating fractals

 Images of fractals can be created by fractal generating programs.
 Because of the butterfly effect, a small change in a single variable can have an unpredictable outcome.